vercel/commerce/README.md

 ## Shopify Customer Accounts

+to do: env settings file
+update Shopify stuff so points here instructions

-This fork is designed to provide a basic implementation of [Shopify's new Customer Accounts API](), which will allow a customer to login into their Next.js Shopify Website to update information and view orders.
+This fork is designed to provide a basic implementation of [Shopify's new Customer Accounts API](https://shopify.dev/docs/api/customer), which will allow a customer to login into their Next.js Shopify Website to update information and view orders, see Shopify's [launch announcement](https://www.shopify.com/partners/blog/introducing-customer-account-api-for-headless-stores) to learn more.

 It uses the concepts of Next.js middleware and server actions to implement the Shopify Customer Accounts API Integration.
 All the new code for the Customer Accounts API is included in: lib/shopify/customer folder, middleware

 The code for this repo is adapted for Next.js from code provided by Shopify